Conformal inference for cell type annotation with graph-structured constraints: Introduction

-Despite its broad application, the exploration of conformal prediction in graph-structured problems remains limited \citep{angelopoulos2022conformal}.
+In particular, leveraging the graph structure that results from the ontological relationships of cells in the conformal framework is a promising avenue \citep{angelopoulos2022conformal}.
 Graph-structured labels are common in various fields; for instance, in object detection for images, labels such as {\it cat} and {\it dog} share the common ancestor {\it animal}, whereas they do not share a common ancestor with {\it car}.
-Similar hierarchical structures are prevalent in genomics, ecology, and other areas.
-Standard conformal classification methods can produce sets of labels with large shortest-path distances within the graph, complicating result interpretation and reducing their practical utility.
+Similar hierarchical structures can be obtained from the Cell Ontology, where for example CD4+ T-cells share the common ancestor \textit{T-cells} with CD8+ T-cells and the (more distant) common ancestor \textit{lymphocyte} with B-cells (Fig. \ref{fig:tree}(b)).
+In these cases, standard conformal classification methods can produce sets consisting of labels situated in different parts of the graph (e.g., T (CD4+), Stromal, B cell, see second row of Fig. \ref{fig:tree}(a)), resulting in large shortest-path distances within the graph, complicating result interpretation, and reducing their practical utility.

+Rather than producing unconstrained prediction sets, the hierarchical structure of the Cell Ontology naturally suggests an alternative way to quantify uncertainty.
+Instead of returning multiple labels scattered across the graph, one can move upward along the ontology and report an ancestor of the predicted class.
+The lower the confidence in the point prediction, the higher (and thus more general) the ancestor that is returned.
+In this way, the method outputs a single, semantically meaningful label that summarizes the prediction set while respecting the underlying biological hierarchy.
+Equivalently, the prediction set can be seen as composed of all the descendants of that ancestor that are leaf nodes in the ontology.
+As a byproduct, we will obtain sets whose elements have the shortest path distance among them.

 This paper aims to leverage the rich information encoded in the graph structure of predicted classes to enhance the interpretability of conformal sets.
 By doing so, we seek to address the limitations of standard methods and provide clearer, more meaningful results.
-We illustrate our approach with a motivating example presented in the next subsection.